vp817/RakNetProtocolDoc/README.md

 | mtuSize | uint16 | Big Endian | Maximum transmission unit (MTU) size of the server |
 | requiresEncryption | bit | N/A | Whether the connection requires encryption or not |
 | encryptionKey | uint8[128] | N/A | The encryption key of the client - it is only written or read if the `requiresEncryption` field is set to true. |

-**Calculating ConnectionOutcome**:
-- Find the client associated with the provided `clientAddress`.
-  - If the client is not currently connected, set the local variable `state` to 1.
-  - Otherwise, set it to 2.
-- If the `clientGuid` provided in the request is already associated with a client that has a different `clientAddress`, set the connection state to 3.
-- If the `clientAddress` is already associated with a different `clientGuid`, set the connection state to 4, as someone else may have the same internet as the current client trying to connect.
-- Otherwise, set the state to 0.

-> Once you have calculated the `ConnectionOutcome`, You will need to check if it is equal to 1 then send the `OpenConnectionReplyTwo` packet.

-> If the `ConnectionOutcome` is not 0, send the `AlreadyConnected` packet.

 ### ConnectionRequest